SAAC Forum

 Post by: Bill Collins on February 02, 2026, 02:29:19 PM

-Quote from: NC TRACKRAT on Today at 01:12:08 PMBill Collins and I remember CJ's when they were operating out of a shed and a barn just outside of Harrisburg back in the late '80's early '90's.
+Quote from: NC TRACKRAT on February 02, 2026, 01:12:08 PMBill Collins and I remember CJ's when they were operating out of a shed and a barn just outside of Harrisburg back in the late '80's early '90's.
 These were the days before AMK so I used to go out and pick through nuts, bolts and small hardware to clean up and refinish.
 Ah, "the good old days".

 Indeed.
 CJ Pony Parts was originally not far from their present location on a farmette owned, as I recall, by Jay Zeigler's family.
 They had a small Mustang salvage yard behind the main house.
 When they built the first modern building in 1999 along US Route 22 east of Harrisburg, there was a substantial salvage yard out back.
 They eventually stopped selling used parts and the yard was closed and cleared out.